Estimating Density Functions for Probabilistic Power Flow Using Invertible Neural Networks: Methodology

+Eq.~(\ref{eq:1bus_marginal1}) is analogous to conditional normalizing flows~\cite{winkler2019learning}, with the remaining-bus injections \(\mathbf{s}^{/i}\) serving as the conditioning variables and the conditional Jacobian obtained from the physical PF Jacobian through Proposition~\ref{prop:cond_jacobian}.

-As the analytical distribution of the power injections $p_{\mathbf{w}}(\cdot)$ and invertible transformation $f(\cdot)$ are assumed to be known (Section~\ref{ProblemFormulation}), expressions~(\ref{eq:1bus_marginal1}) and~(\ref{eq:1bus_marginal2}) provide a tractable way to estimate the voltage distribution of an individual bus without performing any full-system MC-based PPF.
-Crucially, although the scenarios ${\mathbf{s}^{/i}_t}$ are sampled, no PF computation is required for these samples.
-The voltage distribution is obtained analytically through the invertible PF mapping and its Jacobian determinant.
+As the probability density of the power injections \(\mathcal{P}_{\mathbf{w}}(\cdot)\) is assumed to be known, and \textit{the conditional mapping \(g_{i,\mathbf{s}^{/i}}([p^i,q^i])\) (or \(\pi_i f([p^i,q^i],\mathbf{s}^{/i})\)) can be learned from PF data using an INN and its Jacobian determinant evaluated directly}, Proposition~\ref{prop:ppf_cov} provides a tractable way to estimate the voltage distribution of an individual bus without full-system MC-based PPF after training.
+Although the scenarios \(\{\mathbf{s}^{/i}_t\}\) are sampled for marginalization, no PF computation is required.
+Instead, each density contribution is evaluated directly using the learned conditional mapping and its Jacobian determinant.